 The trim was presumably removed daily before cleaning the shirts, to prevent its becoming damaged — and here we realise a practical advantage of the cuff vents, which facilitate access to the inside of the sleeve for reattachment!

-This may explain why some anecdotes still claim that rank stripes were constantly removed along with Breast Insignia, despite that the later TOS rank braid was sewn semi-permanently into the seam, with a line of machine stitching down each edge.
+This may explain why some anecdotes still claim that rank stripes were regularly removed along with Breast Insignia, despite that the later TOS rank braid was sewn semi-permanently into the seam, with a line of machine stitching down each edge.

 Starfleet Division colours are ostensibly related to insignia, and will be covered here at present.